DocNow/diffengine/README.md

 regularly, or you can run it manually at your own intervals if you want:

     0,15,30,45 * * * * diffengine /home/ed/.diffengine

+You can examine your config file at any time and add/remove feeds as needed.
+It is the `config.yaml` file that is stored relative to the storage directory you chose, so in my case `/home/ed/.diffengine/config.yaml`.

 ## Examples